willsuan/curly-eureka/README.md

 ## cuHyperDual

 Library for automatic differentiation on GPUs using hyper-dual and multi-dual numbers.
+Work in progress.

 ## Features